 Do you have shrubs that are getting out of control?
 Shrub pruning will not only assist in maintaining a tidy landscape, but it is also recommended to help your shrubs perform their best.
-Proper pruning (which is the more accurate, technical term for “trimming”) helps promote optimal plant health.
+Proper pruning, also known as “trimming”, helps promote optimal plant health.

 Of course, the keyword is “proper.”
 The truth is, there are many shrub pruning mistakes that can be made and trimming shrubs properly is essential to their overall performance.